shubie/trading/docs/design-document.md

 ##  Trade offs, Decisions and  Assumptions

 I had made some assumptions and tradeoff to implement this soloution.
 This include the choices of tools and architecture to emply.
-Software architecture are largely about trade off and context, The decision on which architecture to choose depends on business drivers, the environment, and other factors
+Software architecture is largely about trade off and context; the decision on which architecture to choose depends on business drivers, the environment, and other factors

 #### 1. Using Minikube for Kurbanetes